Fast spatio-temporally varying coefficient modeling with reluctant interaction selection: Application

 Table \ref{e_stat} summarizes the error statistics and computation time.
-LM acheives reasonable accuracy because it implicitly considers dynamic spatio-temporal patterns through LarcenyPre.
-However, S demonstrates superior adjusted R-squares ($R_{adj}^2$), log-likelihood (LL), and BIC values, indicating that SVC greatly improves modeling accuracy.
-The accuracy is further improved by considering temporal patterns (ST and $\rm{ST_{int}}$) or space-time interactions ($\rm{ST_{int}}$ and $\rm{STc_{int}}$) in regression coefficients. $\rm{STc_{int}}$, which considers all, achieved the best accuracy.
+LM achieves a reasonable accuracy because it implicitly considers dynamic spatio-temporal patterns through LarcenyPre.
+However, S demonstrates superior adjusted R-squares ($R_{adj}^2$), log-likelihood, and BIC values, indicating that SVC greatly improves the modeling accuracy.
+The accuracy is further improved by considering temporal patterns (ST and $\rm{ST_{int}}$) or space-time interactions ($\rm{ST_{int}}$ and $\rm{STc_{int}}$) in regression coefficients. $\rm{STc_{int}}$, which considers all of these, achieved the best accuracy.

 Regarding computation time, $\rm{STc_{int}}$ tends to be slower than the other simpler models, as expected.
-However, it took only 832 seconds for the large samples with $N=279,360$.
-The computational efficiency was confirmed.
+However, it took only 832 seconds for the large samples with $N=279,360$, confirming the computational efficiency of the proposed method.

-Fig.\ref{anova_xb} compares the variances explained by each explanatory variable in $\rm{STc_{int}}$.
+Figure\ref{anova_xb} compares the variances explained by each explanatory variable in $\rm{STc_{int}}$.
 LarcenyPre and PopDen account for a large amount of variation, while Income and RacialHet do not contribute substantially.
-This suggests that larceny tends to occur repeatedly in the same neighborhoods, particularly in densely populated districts.
+This suggests that larceny tends to occur repeatedly in the same neighborhoods, particularly in the densely populated districts.

 Table \ref{anova} summarizes the proportion of variances in each STVC.
 This table suggests that the determinants of larceny risk are spatially varying but less time varying.
 Exceptionally, the coefficients on LarcenyPre and PopDen have relatively strong monthly and hourly temporal variations.
-As explained later, the former strongly reflects COVID-19 while the latter captures the periodic pattern in daily urban activity.
-In particular, 28.4 \% of the variation in the LarcenyPre coefficient is attributed to the month, while 9.2 \% is attributed on the hour.
+As explained later, the former strongly reflects COVID-19, while the latter captures the periodic pattern in daily urban activity.
+In particular, 28.4 \% of the variation in the LarcenyPre coefficient is attributed to the month, while 9.2 \% is attributed to the hour.
 This suggests that LarcenyPre exhibits a strong seasonal pattern and a weak hourly pattern.